CosmosLiang/Computational-Physics/README.md

 - Complex Function
 - Mathematical Physics Equation
 ## Contect Me
-If you have any question or any advise about my summary, you can contect me by **e-mail**.
+If you have any question or any advise about this repository, you can contect me by **e-mail**.
 I will help you as soon as possible.
 Here is my e-mail address: **liangxm15@lzu.edu.cn**